 - It is compatible with smartphones and other devices

-- It includes the boxes to be checked in accordance with the GDPR.
+- It includes the boxes that need to be checked in accordance with GDPR

-However, there are still two elements that you have to set up according to the characteristics of your business – payment methods and shipping options.
+However, there are still two elements that you have to set up in your online store – payment methods and shipping options.

-Although the most used payment methods differ depending on the country, these three are widely popular all over the world: Cash on Delivery, Bank Transfer and Credit Card payment.
+Although the most used payment methods differ depending on the country, these three are popular worldwide: Cash on Delivery, Bank Transfer, and Credit Card payment.

 - Cash on delivery offers customers the maximum security.
 You pay once you have the product in your hands.
-Although it usually comes with an added cost, many are willing to pay it for the increased security.
-It is possible that some of the customers who choose this method then decide not to pay, but the shop has to cover the shipping costs anyway.
+Although it usually comes with an added cost, many are willing to pay for the increased security.
+However, some of the customers who choose this method may then decide not to pay, whereas the shop still has to cover the shipping costs.
 In this case, what’s secure for the customer is insecure for the shop.
-It is a good idea to include this payment method in the online store and if customers often choose not to pay when they receive the product, you can deactivate the method.
+It is a good idea to include this payment method in the online store initially but if customers often choose not to pay when they receive the product, consider to deactivate this method.

-- Bank transfer allows you to avoid the anxiety that many people feel about using their credit card on the internet.
-The disadvantage is that the shipment occurs a bit later, once the store receives the money in the account.
+- Bank transfers allow you to avoid the anxiety that many people feel about using their credit cards on the Internet.
+The disadvantage is that the shipment typically occurs a bit later, once the store receives the money in their account.

-- The credit card allows the store to receive the money on the spot and the shipment takes place as quickly as possible.
+- Credit card payments allow the store to receive the money on the spot and the shipment takes place as quickly as possible.
 As with any business, the store has an increased cost in the form of a commission or a flat rate.